ship-armada/armada/GOVERNANCE.md

 - **Gate: proposal threshold only.** Pre-transfer-unlock: 5,000 ARM threshold, no bond (same as all proposals).
 Post-transfer-unlock: 5,000 ARM threshold, **no bond** — signaling proposals consume discourse, not operational attention or assets.
 Spam defense is the proposal threshold (5,000 ARM) and the 48h pending delay.
 If signaling spam becomes a problem, governance can introduce a per-proposer cooldown or signaling-specific bond via governor upgrade.
 - Voting works identically: FOR / AGAINST / ABSTAIN, quorum check, vote changing during the voting period.
 - **No QUEUED or EXECUTED state.** After the voting period ends, the proposal resolves to SUCCEEDED or DEFEATED based on quorum and majority.
 No timelock queue, no execution transaction.
-- Security Council veto does not apply — there is nothing queued to veto.
+- SC veto does not apply — there is nothing queued to veto.
 - Signaling proposals do not count toward the steward circuit breaker's consecutive-low-participation tracker — they are not steward proposals.

 ---